viniciusgpoliveira/content-creator/AI.md

 - Proper indexing for performance
 - Secure data storage with proper relations
 - Password hashing for security
+- Robust connection management to prevent "prepared statement does not exist" errors
+- Automatic reconnection logic for serverless environments

 ## Internationalization
 - All text content uses i18n translations